AdobeDocs/campaign-classic.en/help/delivery/using/using-an-external-recipient-table.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Using an external recipient table
+title: Use an external recipient table
-description: Using an external recipient table
+description: Learn how to use an external recipient table
 audience: delivery
 content-type: reference
 topic-tags: using-seed-addresses
 ---

-# Using an external recipient table{#using-an-external-recipient-table}
+# Use an external recipient table{#using-an-external-recipient-table}

 If the delivery table is an external table, you will need to make additional configurations.
 The **[!UICONTROL nms:seedmember]** schema must be extended.
 A tab is added to the seed addresses to define the adequate fields, as shown below: